 Human Trafficking Forum

-March 20, 2025 2pm - 4pm
+"Understanding Labor Trafficking" held March 20, 2025 2pm - 4pm

-Presented by WashACT (https://washact.com) with funding from the U.S. Department of Justice.
+The forum was presented by WashACT (https://washact.com) with funding from the U.S. Department of Justice.

 Human trafficking is the exploitation of individuals through forced labor or commercial sex.
 Labor trafficking, or forced labor, involves using force, threats, or deception to compel someone to work in industries such as agriculture, construction, or domestic service.
 The I-5 corridor contributes to a high rate of human trafficking in Oregon and Washington.
 Globally, forced labor generates an estimated $50 billion in illegal profits, affecting millions.
-This informational forum/training will provide an in-depth look at labor trafficking, focusing on collaborative strategies to meet the needs of survivors.
+This informational forum/training provided an in-depth look at labor trafficking, focusing on collaborative strategies to meet the needs of survivors.